jimrv8/blog/README.md

 ## Requirements

-Ruby on Rails, SQL Lite installed and an IDE like VS code, Sublime Text or similar.
+Ruby on Rails 5, SQL Lite installed and an IDE like VS code, Sublime Text or VS Code.